altmp/altv-docs/articles/configs/server.md

     "Freeroam",
     "Cool"
 ]
-# Enables the connection queue
+# Should connection queue be enabled for your server.
+# ConnectionQueueAdd & ConnectionQueueRemove serverside events are required to accept or decline connections
 connectionQueue: false
 # Should early auth be used for your server
 useEarlyAuth: false